Alathra/SiegeEngines/README.md

 ## Description

-A plugin which allows you to create cannons, trebuchets or turrets using custom models that shoot configurable projectiles.
+A plugin which allows you to create cannons, trebuchets or ballistas using custom models that shoot configurable projectiles.

 ---